digital-asset/daml/docs/source/concepts/glossary.rst

 See :doc:`/app-dev/ledger-api` page.
 It includes the following :doc:`services </app-dev/services>`.

-Command submission service
+Command Submission Service
 --------------------------

 Use the **command submission service** to `submit commands <#submitting-commands-writing-to-the-ledger>`__ - either create commands or exercise commands - to the `ledger <#daml-ledger>`__.
 See :ref:`command-submission-service`.

-Command completion service
+Command Completion Service
 --------------------------

 Use the **command completion service** to find out whether or not `commands you have submitted <#submitting-commands-writing-to-the-ledger>`__ have completed, and what their status was.
 See :ref:`command-completion-service`.

-Command service
+Command Service
 ---------------

 Use the **command service** when you want to `submit a command <#submitting-commands-writing-to-the-ledger>`__ and wait for it to be executed.
 See :ref:`command-service`.

-Transaction service
+Transaction Service
 -------------------

 Use the **transaction service** to listen to changes in the `ledger <#daml-ledger>`__, reported as a stream of `transactions <#transactions>`__.
 See :ref:`transaction-service`.

-Active contract service
+Active Contract Service
 -----------------------

 Use the **active contract service** to obtain a party-specific view of all `contracts <#contract>`__ currently `active <#active-contract-archived-contract>`__ on the `ledger <#daml-ledger>`__.
 See :ref:`active-contract-service`.

-Package service
+Package Service
 ---------------

 Use the **package service** to obtain information about Daml packages available on the `ledger <#daml-ledger>`__.
 See :ref:`package-service`.

-Ledger identity service
+Ledger Identity Service
 -----------------------

 Use the **ledger identity service** to get the identity string of the `ledger <#daml-ledger>`__ that your application is connected to.
 See :ref:`ledger-identity-service`.

-Ledger configuration service
+Ledger Configuration Service
 ----------------------------

 Use the **ledger configuration service** to subscribe to changes in `ledger <#daml-ledger>`__ configuration.
 See :ref:`ledger-configuration-service`.

-Ledger API libraries
+Ledger API Libraries
 ====================

 The following libraries wrap the `ledger API <#ledger-api>`__ for more native experience applications development.

-Java bindings
+Java Bindings
 -------------

 An idiomatic Java library for writing `ledger applications <#application-ledger-client-integration>`__.
 See :doc:`/app-dev/bindings-java/index`.

-Reading from the ledger
+Reading From the Ledger
 =======================

 `Applications <#application-ledger-client-integration>`__ get information about the `ledger <#daml-ledger>`__ by **reading** from it.
 You can't query the ledger, but you can subscribe to the transaction stream to get the events, or the more sophisticated active contract service.

-Submitting commands, writing to the ledger
+Submitting Commands, Writing To the Ledger
 ==========================================

 `Applications <#application-ledger-client-integration>`__ make changes to the `ledger <#daml-ledger>`__ by **submitting commands**.
 You can't change it directly: an application submits a command of `transactions <#transactions>`__.
 The command gets evaluated by the runtime, and will only be accepted if it's valid.